PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: PointNorm-Net

 Patch-based learning is the most common approach adopted by existing deep normal estimators \cite{PCPNet:2018, DeepFit, Geometry-Guided}.
-They take the patch centered at each query point as the input and the patch is normalized in preprocessing to remove unnecessary degrees of freedom from scale and rotation.
-We find that the patch self-similarity across point clouds is explored by such networks, and a patch-based network is a perfect fit for our problem setting.
-Compared with MSUNE which predicts the normal for each point independently, a patch-based network may utilize more candidate normals from similar neighborhoods implicitly during training, as illustrated in \fig~\ref{fig:msc_illustration}.
-Therefore, it further improves the quality of normal estimation even if there are only a few candidate normals at each point.
-Specifically, MSUNE-Net trained with 100 initial candidate normals is superior to MSUNE using 400 candidate normals per query point.
-An experiment for this is shown in \tab~\ref{tab:the number of candidate normals}.

 Generally, any patch-based normal learning network may be employed.
-We follow the architecture of DeepFit \cite{DeepFit}, which learns point-wise weight for weighted least squares ﬁtting.
+We follow the architecture of DeepFit \cite{DeepFit}, which learns point-wise weight for weighted least squares fitting.
+Note that we use the 1-order jet instead of the 3-order jet which is the default setting of DeepFit since we estimate the local plane.
 Specifically, the input $\mathcal{N}_k(p_t)$ is passed through PointNet to extract a feature for each point.
 Next, the feature is fed to the multi-layer perceptron (MLP) to output weight $w_{i}$ for each neighbor point $\mathbf{p}_{t}^{i}$ in $\mathcal{N}_k(p_t)$.
 Finally, these weights are used to fit a plane whose normal is the estimated normal of $\mathbf{p}_{t}$.
-For more details, please refer to Section 3.1 of \cite{DeepFit}.
+More details are referred to Section 3.1 of \cite{DeepFit}.
 We further design a feature loss function for the estimated weights to recover the sharp features.